 A dark roasted blend of Arabica and Robusta is perfect for a Ristretto shot.
 My favorite is Lavazza Super Crema as it always gives me the best taste!

-It’s also crucial to use freshly roasted beans as old and stale coffee beans can result in a flat and dull taste that doesn’t do justice to the bold and intense flavors of a Ristretto shot.
+It’s also necessary to use freshly roasted beans as old and stale coffee beans can result in a flat and dull taste that doesn’t do justice to the bold and intense flavors of a Ristretto shot.

 Don’t use too fresh too! wait at least 7-10 days after roasting if you buy beans straight from the roasters!

-Also Read: The Best coffee beans for Espresso
+Also Read: The Best Espresso Beans

 Ristretto shots are known for their bold and concentrated taste.
 The shorter extraction process results in a lower acidity level and a higher concentration of sweeter flavors.